-I have a deep-rooted calling to feel happy.
-To love the skin I’m in and to embrace all the nooks and crannies that make me, me.
-I need peace of mind like I need oxygen.
+For me, that means knowing that I need peace of mind like I need oxygen.
 I need unstructured time like I need water.
-Consistent contentment and less stress probably boost my immune system more than green juice.
+Contentment and less stress boost my immune system more than green juice.

 And yet I often get lost in my to-do list, complain about too many commitments and align myself with people who give me more headaches than joy.
 I’ve caught myself saying things like, “once I’m over this hump I’ll have more breathing room.”
-But here’s the thing about humps, there’s always another one on the next hillside.
+But here’s the thing about humps: There’s always another one on the next hillside.
 And humps hump.
 Yes, you read that correctly.
 They breed like rabbits!

-I don’t know about you, but I suspect that sometimes my mouth moves before my brain has time to think.
+I don’t know about you, but sometimes my mouth moves before my brain thinks.
 And as we all know, words are powerful.
 So as part of my peace-of-mind plan, I’ve decided to examine my language.
 Especially the use of the following words: Sorry.
 No. Thank you.

-- I ask for what I need.
+- When I was afraid to ask for what I needed.

 Sorry isn’t a band-aid or a replacement for a backbone.

-Sorry isn’t a “safe word” or a way to keep the peace at the sacrifice of your well-being.There’s a difference between true remorse and a fear of being judged.
+Sorry isn’t a way to keep the peace at the expense of your self-respect or well-being.There’s a difference between true remorse and a fear of being judged.
 Sweet friend, don’t say sorry if there’s nothing to be sorry for.
-Because, I don’t know about you, but when I mindlessly vomit apologies, I’m often left feeling like a powerless doormat.
+Because I don’t know about you, but when I mindlessly vomit apologies, I’m often left feeling like a powerless doormat.
 Yuck.
 Get off the floor.

 - I hate to let people down.